 In 1972 Neville Kennard, who was then Managing Director of Kennards Hire saw his first "Mini Storage" property when he was on a work trip to the USA.
 It was a simple set up with rows and rows of garages with roller doors at a facility in California.

 Always the entrepreneur, the storage idea clicked in Neville's mind – he loved it!
-So he came back and built six 20ft x 10ft storage units behind the Kennards Hire Centre at Newbridge Road, Moorebank - Australia's first self storage!
+So he came back and in 1973 built six 6m x 3m storage units behind the Kennards Hire Centre at Newbridge Road, Moorebank - Australia's first self storage!
 This was pioneering and experimental.
 It was developed with no market research, just instinct and courage.

 A simple sign was put out the front of the property saying "Kennards Mini Storage" and a small Yellow Pages advertisement was placed.
-The spaces rented, the concept was proven and more storage units were progressively built until the available land was fully developed with about 100 storage units.
+The spaces rented.
+The concept was proven, so more storage units were progressively built until the available land was fully developed with about 100 storage units.

 In this time, despite the success in self storage the focus of Neville’s energy and efforts remained on growing Kennards Hire.
 The self storage received little more attention for a few years.

 In 1981 a big derelict wool store building in Fortitude Valley, in inner Brisbane was on the market (Pictured).
 The decision was made to form a company to specialise in developing, owning and operating stand-alone self storage facilities.
 Thus Easi Stor Pty Limited was formed to acquire, develop and market a chain of self storage centres with its first project being Fortitude Valley.
 Opening in 1981, this was Queensland’s first self storage centre.